-Like NutraLuxe MD, which has the same highly effective prostaglandin analogue and only costs a third of Rodan + Fields Lash Boost.
-Even M2 Beaute Eyelash Activating Serum – which is one of the most effective, most high end lash serums on the market – looks reasonable with its hefty price tag, when compared to Rodan + Fields Lash Boost.
+Like NutraLuxe MD, which has the same highly effective prostaglandin analogue and only costs a fraction of Lash Boost.
+Same with GrandeLASH MD – which is one of the most effective, most reputable lash serums on the market looks like a positive bargain when compared to Lash Boost.

 The whole price thing matters, after all – not only because some of us are on a budget but also because eyelash growth serums are an ongoing expense.